Risks of Binge Drinking: Shocking Statistics

 - Alcoholic hepatitis

 - Infections caused by a weakened immune system

 - Increased risk of mouth, esophagus, liver, throat, and breast cancer

 Excessive drinking is a real problem in the U.S. These are some of the most important binge drinking statistics, according to the Centers for Disease Control and Prevention:

 - More than 38 million adults in the U.S. (one in six) binge drink at least four times per month.

 - On average, binge drinkers consume eight drinks per session.

-- Adults in the age bracket 18-34 years binge drink most.
+- Adults between the ages of 18 and 34 years binge drink the most.